echefuru/Lucky-Aces/README.md

 - A enough-detailed (the reviewer needs to understand your code!) description of what changes were made;
 - And anything else you feel necessary (references, potential follow-ups, etc.)
 <br>
 We will review the pull requests as soon as we can.
-We highly value all contributions so we will review all pull requests seriously and rigorously.
+We highly value all contributions, thus we will review all pull requests seriously and rigorously.
 We will only approve the pull requests if our current tests all pass and the new feature or correction is necessary.<br><br>
 Please keep in mind that if there's any code we do not understand in the pull request, we might comment on the file and request changes.